webmachinelearning/webnn-samples/style-transfer/README.md

 Here we transformed every frame in a live camera, then combined the results.
 Click 'LIVE CAMERA' tab, allow the browser to use your local camera if there's a prompt, then you will see a styled live camera.

 Switch the style images to experience various painting styles.

+### Note

+All image asserts under `images` folder come from https://github.com/acerwebai/VangoghCrazyWorld-Web/tree/master/images, which are licensed under the MIT.